 What mistakes should I avoid when home shopping?
 Additional guides and resources are available under the “Purchasing a Home Education” and “Tutorials and Home Loan Guides” sections of the navigation menu on this page.
 Here’s my guide on top mistakes to avoid when home shopping.

 A Conventional loan is likely the most common loan program out there when you read this, but it doesn’t necessarily mean that this option is right for everyone.

 Is a 15-year, 20-year or 30-year Conventional mortgage the best?
 Am I better to go Conventional vs FHA?
 Do I need down payment assistance?
 Do I have enough funds to close?
 Which program gives me the absolute lowest payment?
 Which loan program has cancelable mortgage insurance and which stays for the life of the loan?

 These are just a few questions I hear on a daily basis.
 During the homebuyer purchase process, we will have a call to discuss the basics of your financial history.
-From this call, I'll get to work checking to see which loan programs you will likely qualify for based on your purchase goals.
+From this call, I’ll get to work checking to see which home loan solutions you will likely qualify for based on your purchase goals.

 From there, I will write you a very detailed loan scenario email that explains your best options, compares rates, overall estimated payment and I’ll also include my recommendation(s).

 You are in luck as this is my absolute favorite thing to do in my job as your lifetime Loan Officer.
 You’ll learn the pros and cons of the various loan programs recommended, see which option has the lowest overall payment and so much more.

 Changing Jobs / Sporadic Job History